Studying abroad after Brexit

 Current EU students studying abroad

 Absences from the UK of longer than six months generally mean that you cannot claim continuous residency in the UK, which is a requirement for applying to the EU Settlement Scheme.
-There are some exceptions which allow you to be absent from the UK for up to twelve months and still be considered continuously resident.
+However, there are some exceptions which allow you to be absent from the UK for up to twelve months and still be considered continuously resident.
 This includes studying abroad.

 Find out more about the EU Settlement Scheme